frederickaplan/fdh/files/PART1/fdh-1-3.md

 # The Great Common

+Theses :

+- There is a fight between the privatization of knowlege and the Great Common
+- Finding commons is a process of governance.
+If large-scale project do not find commons, they will be go to war.

 ## Concepts

 Intro on the view from outerspace.
 How would an alian understand the fight between the privatization of knowldege and the Great Common